mashavaverova/DigitalDemokratiBlockchain/docs/src/src/PredictionBets.sol/contract.PredictionBets.md

 Places a new prediction bet for a specific poll, proposal, and prediction.

-*The function ensures that the poll, proposal, and prediction exist, and the likelihood is greater than 0 before placing the bet.*
+*Ensures that the poll, proposal, and prediction exist, and the likelihood is greater than 0 before placing the bet.*

 ```solidity